ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 ~~~
 9. Save the file.
 The install-elk.yml should look like this:  ![install-elk.yml](https://github.com/ghialazaro/Week13-Homework-PROJECT/blob/e2e2ebe7071af22eeab2f2cc26707d795bc24c19/Scripts/Ansible/ELK/install-elk.yml)

-10. Then run the command: ansible-playbook install-elk.yml.
+10. Still inside the Ansible container, run the command: ansible-playbook install-elk.yml.
 Make sure you are in the /etc/ansible folder.
 The output should be as shown below:

 ![image](https://user-images.githubusercontent.com/84385348/119249719-20a8cf80-bbde-11eb-8edc-b423b3d94c5b.png)